Healthcare in China: Medicare sustainability issues

-China is a country with the fastest aging population and the largest scale in the world, and the family security function is continuously weakened due to the declining birthrate and aging population.
-There will be a great demand for medical resources in the future.
-However, urban and rural residents are still looking forward to the continuous reduction of the medical burden of personal diseases.
-At the same time, the growth rate of the national economy has dropped from double digits in the 20th century to single digits, and in 2016, it dropped to about 7%, and the growth rate of fiscal revenue has also dropped from over 20% to single digits.
-Therefore, the slowdown in the growth of national fiscal revenue and the rapid growth of national welfare has become a real contradiction.
+China is a country with the fastest aging population on the largest scale in the world, and the family welfare structure is continuously weakened due to the declining birthrate and aging population.
+There will be even a greater demand for medical resources in the future.
+However, urban and rural residents are still expecting the state to subsidize the personal medical cost of diseases.
+At the same time, the growth rate of the national economy has dropped from double digits in the twentieth century to single digits; in 2016, it dropped to about 7%, and the growth rate of fiscal revenue has also dropped from over 20% to single digits.
+Therefore, the slowdown in the growth of national fiscal revenue and the rapid growth of national welfare has become a urgent dilemma.